-The history of floatationFrom the creation of a unique environment free from distractions, to a global tool for deep relaxation
+The history of sensory deprivationFrom the creation of a unique environment free from distractions, to a global tool for deep relaxation

-Some scientists believed that the brain merely responded to stimuli in the environment, and that if all stimuli were removed, the brain would basically cease functioning.
+Some scientists believed that the brain merely responded to stimuli in the environment.
+Therefore as a result they believed that if all stimuli were removed, the brain would basically cease functioning.
 Others hypothesised that the brain would continue to function.

-Dr John C Lilly, a neurophysiologist at the National Institute for Mental Health USA, decided to put this to the test.
-In order to do so, he designed and built the first float tank.
+Dr John C Lilly was a neurophysiologist at the National Institute for Mental Health in the USA.
+Lilly decided to put this theory to the test.
+In order to do so, he designed and built the first basic sensory deprivation tank.

 Lilly published several scientific papers on his findings between 1956 and 1958, and his experiments with floatation continued through the next two decades.